A SHORT HISTORY OF CAMBODIA

 In 2004 King Norodom Sihanouk abdicated.
 His son became King Norodom Sihamoni in his place.

 Today Cambodia is still a poor country but there is every reason to be optimistic about its future.
 In the early years of the 21st Century the Cambodian economy grew rapidly.
-Cambodia suffered badly during the recession of 2009 but it soon recovered and today it is growing strongly.
-Today the textiles industry in Cambodia is booming.
-Tourism is also an important industry in in Cambodia.
-However many people in Cambodia still live by farming.
+Today the economy of Cambodia is growing strongly.
+The textiles industry in Cambodia is booming so is tourism.
+Cambodia is growing more and more prosperous.

 A list of famous Cambodians